-TEL considers it essential to maintain a Board of Directors with the appropriate size to ensure high quality, active debate, and in addition, to have a good balance of knowledge, experience and skills as well as the diversity (including gender and international aspects) expected of both Executive Directors and Independent Outside Directors.
-The number of Corporate Directors shall therefore be the appropriate number for the operating environment at the time, considering a good balance in terms of knowledge, experience, and skills.
-The number of Corporate Directors shall therefore be the appropriate number for the environment at the time, considering the balance of knowledge, experience, and skills, up to the 18 Directors set forth in the Articles of Incorporation, in light of such factors.
+TEL considers it essential to maintain a Board of Directors with the appropriate size to ensure high quality, active debate, and in addition, to have a good balance of knowledge, experience and skills as well as the diversity (including gender and international aspects) expected of both inside Directors and Independent Outside Directors.
+The Board of Directors shall therefore be the appropriate size and composition for the environment at the time, in light of such factors.